dsolesvik/library/docs/aerodrome/doha-hamad/gmc.md

 Aircraft that have pushed back onto taxiways W1, W2, W3, or W4 shall taxi via J or K and continue to holding points L2, L1, or L.

+!!! warning
+    Extreme caution shall be exercised when directing aircraft onto taxiway J, as aircraft taxiing to runway 34R will proceed northbound on J to join R!

 #### 3.3.4.2 Concourse B, C (East), E, and Remote Transfer G
 Aircraft that have pushed back onto taxiways E, E1, E2, E3, or E4 shall taxi to join C, S, and K and proceed to holding points L2, L1, or L.